 If your doctor does decide to treat you, there’s no evidence that the fancy, new, more expensive antibiotics work better than penicillin.
 Strep is a dumb bug with a resistance rate of about 10%, nearly the same as 50 years ago.
 If you’re penicillin allergic then clindamycin or Keflex are suitable alternatives.
 Although Zithromax is frequently prescribed for Strep throat, it is not a first-line agent, requires a higher dose than for ear infections, and carries with it an unacceptably high rate of resistance.

 Final thoughts: If you have a bad sore throat, go ahead and see your doctor, even get a rapid strep test if you want, but know that using penicillin (even the shot) will get you better only marginally faster than simply gargling with salt water, drinking plenty of fluids, and taking fever medicine.
-If your throat is so swollen that you can’t swallow, there’s good evidence that a slug of steroids will help, so don’t forget to ask for them.
-In the meantime, stay healthy my friends!
+If your throat is so swollen that you can’t swallow, there’s good evidence that a single dose of steroid will help.

 Here’s the breakdown: